 It is worth noting that humanity’s oldest science, indigenous science, indicates that the attainment of balance confers positive subjective states—vitality, peace, joy and creativity.

 Living systems theory, along with its ancient predecessor, indigenous science, are sciences of balance.
 Yet before delving deeper into the underlying principles of balance, let’s consider humanity’s long departure from shared lifeways that sustain balance, producing today’s ecological predicament, our greatest impediment to hope.

 A Brief Tour of History: The Human Transgression of Law of Life

 Any authentic hope requires a holistic assessment and reckoning with our species’ history, inclusive of its shadow aspects.
 Grappling with the shadow—the part of ourselves that we don’t readily see, acknowledge, or admit into consciousness—leads towards a holistic comprehension of our species, rather than a partial one.
-So before reviewing the basic elements of living systems theory, I wish to step back, and take stock our species history as a Whole, undertaking a fearless inventory of our human transgressions against the web of life and today’s acute ecological quandary.
+So before reviewing the basic elements of living systems theory, I wish to step back, and take stock our species history as a Whole, undertaking a fearless inventory of our human transgressions against the web of life, leading to today’s ecological calamities.